n-powell/club-manager/README.md

 ## Build

+Clone directory from github. cd into clone directory in terminal.
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Rung ng serve to run server.
+Navigate to localhost:4200 in a browser.

 ## Running unit tests